Shopify/checkout-sheet-kit-swift/README.md

 ### Basic Usage

-Once the package has been added as a dependency, you can import the library.
+Once the SDK has been added as a dependency, you can import the library:

 ```swift
 import ShopifyCheckout
 ```

-The library is designed to be used in conjunction with the [Storefront GraphQL API](https://shopify.dev/docs/api/storefront).
-Shopify provides the [Mobile Buy SDK for iOS](https://github.com/Shopify/mobile-buy-sdk-ios) which can be used to communicate with the API, however, you are also able to bring your own implementation if you choose.

-Before you can present a checkout to the buyer, you must first retrieve a checkout URL.
-Currently, we only support checkout URLs retrieved via the [`Cart` endpoint in the Storefront GraphQL API](https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/cart/manage).

-If you are using the Mobile Buy SDK, you can do something similar to this:
+To present a checkout to the buyer, your application must first obtain a checkout URL.
+The most common way is to use the [Storefront GraphQL API](https://shopify.dev/docs/api/storefront) to assemble a cart (via `cartCreate` and related update mutations) and query the [checkoutUrl](https://shopify.dev/docs/api/storefront/2023-10/objects/Cart#field-cart-checkouturl).
+You can use any GraphQL client to accomplish this and we recommend Shopify's [Mobile Buy SDK for iOS](https://github.com/Shopify/mobile-buy-sdk-ios) to simplify the development workflow:

 ```swift
 import Buy